seanchann/apimaster/README.md

 # apimaster

-build a api master with k8s.io/apiserver
+Build a api master like as `kube-apiserver`, compared to `kube-apiserver`, it extend the following features:

+- storage extend
+  - mysql
+  - mongodb
+  - dynamodb